Science Module: Environmental Flows and Water Security

 Video 1: A segment from the documentary movie Sense and Sustainability

 This short video helps set the tone for examining human impact on river ecosystems.
-Brian Richter (The Nature Conservancy and River Network Board Member) gets you thinking about rivers and their natural flows and the unique ecological services and niches they provide.
+Brian Richter (Sustainable Waters and past River Network Board Member) gets you thinking about rivers and their natural flows and the unique ecological services and niches they provide.

 Fundamental Concepts of Environmental Flows

 Video 2: Understanding environmental flows